BeardedCoder/RealWorldRetros/README.md

 Here are the notes from the talk [Sean](https://twitter.com/seanyo) and [I](https://twitter.com/beardedcoder) gave at the Agile/Lean P2P Group on January 28th 2014.

-Sean also gave this talk at [ConFoo] (http://confoo.ca/en/2014/session/real-world-retrospectives) on February 28th, 2014.
-Notes need to be updated for additional content presented at ConFoo.
+Sean also gave this talk at [ConFoo] (http://confoo.ca/en/2014/session/real-world-retrospectives) on February 28th, 2014

 January 28th slides can be viewed on [SlideShare](http://www.slideshare.net/mbcampbell360/real-world-retrospectives).
+[Notes as of that presentation](https://github.com/BeardedCoder/RealWorldRetros/blob/717d918b89e89ff6915e44f3357a62d52a4830d2/README.md)
-February 28th slides can be viewed on [SpeakerDeck](https://speakerdeck.com/seanyo/real-world-retrospectives) and on [SlideShare](http://www.slideshare.net/seanyo/rwr-con-foov1)
+February 28th slides can be viewed on [SpeakerDeck](https://speakerdeck.com/seanyo/real-world-retrospectives) and on [SlideShare](http://www.slideshare.net/seanyo/rwr-con-foov1).
+Current notes found below are latest.

 ## Real World Retro Presentation Notes